 Kaichou wa Maid-sama! won the 31st Hakusensha Athena Newcomers' Awards in 2006 and received a drama CD adaptation.

 The manga was first published in English by Tokyopop as Maid Sama! with 8 volumes released from April 7, 2009 to March 1, 2011 before publication was discontinued.
-VIZ Media re-licensed the series under the Shojo Beat imprint; the volumes have been published in 2-in-1 omnibuses since August 4, 2015.
+VIZ Media re-published the series under the Shojo Beat imprint in 2-in-1 omnibuses from August 4, 2015 to August 1, 2017.
 The series has also been published in Spanish by Ivrea since September 2015 and in Polish by Japonica Polonica Fantastica since November 2013.